 Answer: By putting hands on the chest when we breathe in, the chest comes out.

 – Take a deep breath in, Ask your friend to measure your chest with a thread.
 Measurement ….

 – Now breathe out.
 Again ask your friend to measure your chest.
 Measurement …

 – Was there any difference in the two measurements of your chest?

-Answer: Measurement of chest when I take a deep breathe in is 25cm.
+Answer: The measurement of the chest when I took a deep breath in is 25cm.

-Measurement of chest when I breathe out is 21cm.
+The measurement of the chest when I breathe out is 21cm.

-Yes, there is a difference in two measurements, when we breathe in the chest comes out and measures more.
-While we breathe out, the chest goes in and measure less.
+Yes, there was a difference between the two measurements; when we breathe in, the chest comes out and measures more.
+While we breathe out, the chest goes in and measures less.